-estimations to the operation strategy under 40% down-regulation with constant rotational speed, Const- $\Omega$ , maximum rotational speed, Max- $\Omega$ and following the minimum thrust coefficient, Min- $C_t$ .
-In Figure 11(a), (b) and (c), the error distributions of the WSO estimations under those three operational strategies are presented.
+- speed Ω , Op#2 uses the strategy with maximum Ω and Op#3 conducts a down-regulation strategy following the maximum thrust coefficient, C_t , curve.
+In Figure 12(a), (b) and (c), the error distributions of the WSO estimations under those three operational strategies are presented.
 While the overall performance of all WSO estimations are highly compelling, the results also indicate up to 4% variation in the mean bias of the WSO model.
-With the minimum mean error of 0.26%, WSO estimations with maximum rotational speed, Max- $\Omega$ , are also compared with the Transferred LSTM model in Figure 10(c).
-For the investigated setup with DTU 10MW reference turbine model fully recognised, the WSO results generally suggest a better agreement with the true available power, quantified in Figure 11(d).
-However, Figure 10(c) and Figure 12 points out that for a potential mismatch of 5% in the pre-defined and operational $C_p$ surfaces due to several uncertainties listed earlier, model-based WSO results show bias up to more than 6% where the model-free LSTM performance remains unaffected.
-Note that in these WSO runs, we assume 'perfect knowledge' for normal operation, i.e. for maximum $C_p$ , and 5% uncertainty for the rest of the $C_p$ domain.
-This simulates the field operation where the nominal power curve is corrected for the site conditions (hence 'perfect knowledge') but the information of the rest of the operational $C_p$ remains limited.

-It is also seen that, the Transferred LSTM model outperforms the Second LSTM model where more than 3% model bias is eliminated compared to Figure 8(d).
+With the minimum mean error of 0.26%, WSO estimations with Op#2 are also compared with the Transferred LSTM model in Figure 11(c).
+For the investigated setup with DTU 10MW reference - turbine model fully recognized, the WSO results generally suggest a better agreement with the true available power, quantified in Figure 12(d).
+However, the Transferred LSTM model outperforms the Second LSTM model where more than 3% model bias is eliminated compared to Figure 8(d).
 This improvement is very promising for the implementation of the transfer learning for modelling high frequency time series with LSTM networks.
-Furthermore, the results also show the potential of such a deep learning approach for avoiding the operational dependencies of dynamic delta control with relatively low uncertainties.
-The adaptation capabilities of transfer learning is to be tested with additional flow cases in the next sections.
+Furthermore, the results also show the potential of such a deep learning approach for eliminating the operational dependencies of dynamic delta control with relatively low uncertainties.
+The - adaptation capabilities of transfer learning is to be tested with additional flow cases in the next sections.

-(a) Wind Speed Observer (WSO) Available Power Estimation for 40% down-regulation case under 3 different curtailment strategies.
+(a) Wind Speed Observer Available Power Estimation for 40% down-regulation case under 3 different curtailment strategies Op#1, Op#2, Op#3.
+Op#1 with constant rotational speed, Op#2 with maximum rotational speed and Op#3 follows minimum C_t of DTU 10MW turbine.

-(b) 1-sec wind speed time series for mean wind speed = 9 m/s and mean TI = 10% test case.
+(b) 1-sec wind speed time series for mean wind speed = 9 m/s and mean TI = 10% validation case.